Research and data

 - interviewing Cafcass staff

-- obtaining information about our work from electronic and paper records
+- analysing information and data about our work from our electronic records

 - contacting children and families who have received Cafcass services to ask if they want to participate in research projects.